fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ![The same scatterplot graph as above but now with some text to explain the graph.]({static}/images/seaborn-scatterplot-example-3.png)

-It is also normally best practice to add some text telling the viewer what the source of the data is.
+It is also normally best practice to add some text telling the viewer the source of the data.
 This is helpful in case they want to dig deeper into the data.
-Additionally, it helps tell them how old the data is.
-This is useful in a variety of settings, even if you are only sharing charts within internal tools, such as Slack.
+Additionally, it helps inform them how old the data is.
+This is useful in various settings, even if you only share charts within internal tools, such as Slack.

-We could pass x and y values that are based on the data set (the default) but I like setting the transform to match the axis size as it tends to be easier for me to find the right values for where I am putting the text.
+We could pass x and y values that are based on the data set (the default), but I like setting the transform to match the axis size as it tends to be easier for me to find the correct values for where I am putting the text.

 ```python
 ax.text(1, -.15, 'Source: Fortune Top 1000 Companies by Revenue 2022 on Kaggle', fontsize=12, horizontalalignment='right', transform=ax.transAxes)